kartograph/kartograph.js/readme.md

 ### The Python side

-**svgmap.py** is a small Python script that renders SVG maps out of shapefiles.
+**kartograph.py** is a small Python script that renders SVG maps out of shapefiles.
 At the moment it can be used from the command line.

 For instance, if you want an SVG map of Brazil you type:

-	svgmap.py country BRA --o Brazil.svg
+	kartograph.py country BRA --o Brazil.svg

-Of course, there are plenty of possible options, see readme in svgmap.py directory.
+Of course, there are plenty of possible options, see readme in kartograph.py directory.

 ### The JavaScript side

-**svgmap.js** will then load the SVG maps and allows to connect the maps with some data.
+**kartograph.js** will then load the SVG maps and allows to connect the maps with some data.
 You can color the map polygons (which could be countries, for instance) to get a chloropleth map, or you can add labels or charts at geo-locations etc.

-Again, see readme in svgmap.js directory to get more information.
+Again, see readme in kartograph.js directory to get more information.

 ### License

+    kartograph - a svg mapping library
-    svgmap - a simple toolset that helps creating interactive thematic maps Copyright (C) 2011  Gregor Aisch
+    Copyright (C) 2011  Gregor Aisch

     This program is free software: you can redistribute it and/or modify